 - The following four units (24 points):

-- Four units (24 points) from any listed below, with at least two units (12 points) at level 3:
+- Four units (24 points) from the following, with at least two units (12 points) at level 3:

 Change leadership management: